ultimate-guitar/go-imagequant/README.md

 Libimagequant is a library for lossy recompression of PNG images to reduce their filesize.
 This go-imagequant project is a set of bindings for libimagequant to enable its use from the Go programming language.

 This binding was written by hand.
-The result is somewhat more idiomatic than an automated conversion, but some  defer foo.Release() calls are required for memory management.
+The result is somewhat more idiomatic than an automated conversion.

 This project forked from [https://code.ivysaur.me/go-imagequant/](https://code.ivysaur.me/go-imagequant/) repo.